 In the battle of high-end AMD vs Intel CPUs, AMD's Ryzen 9 and Ryzen 7 families square off against Intel's Core i9 and Core i7 lineup.
 Again, AMD holds the absolute lead with the 16-core 32-thread Ryzen 9 5950X that sets the high watermark for the mainstream desktop both in terms of core counts and performance—and price, not including a cooler.
 The 5950X is hard to find in stock, but the Ryzen 9 3950X is equally impressive in most facets.
 Although it isn't as responsive in single-threaded work or gaming as the 5950X, it's still a good fit for most users.

 A similar story plays out in the decidedly more mainstream Ryzen 7 and Core i7 markets.
 Honestly, these are the chips the majority of gamers should buy.
-Here AMD's Ryzen 7 3800X (and Ryzen 7 3700X) match Intel's Core i7-10700K thread-for-thread, but the Ryzen 7 5800X beats the Core i7-10700K in our benchmarks.
+Here AMD's Ryzen 7 5800X matches Intel's Core i7-11700K thread-for-thread, but the Ryzen 7 5800X offers a better blend of performance and future upgradeability.

 |Ryzen 5 5600X||$299||6 / 12||3.7 / 4.6||$50||32||65W||24 Gen4||Dual DDR4-3200||N/A|

-AMD also leans on its Ryzen 5 3400G and Ryzen 3 3200G APUs to fend off Intel's Core i5-10500 and i5-10400.
-AMD's models come with potent Vega graphics units that enable low-end gaming across a broad spate of titles.
+AMD also leans on its Ryzen 5 3600 along with the Ryzen 5 3400G and Ryzen 3 3200G APUs to fend off Intel's Core i5-11500 and i5-11400, but that's a no contest, as you can see in our Intel Core i5-11400 vs AMD Ryzen 5600 showdown.
+If you're looking for a sub-$200 chip for gaming, Intel wins by a vast margin.
+That said, AMD's APUs come with potent Vega graphics units that enable low-end gaming across a broad spate of titles.
 Intel's chips can't hold a candle there—you'll need a discrete GPU if you plan to do any meaningful gaming.

-AMD has made its new eight-core 16-thread Ryzen 4000 "Renoir" chips available to OEMs and SIs for pre-built systems, but you can't buy them at retail.
-We recently put those chips through the wringer, and they expand upon AMD's traditional lead in iGPU performance.
-Hopefully, those chips, or a newer variant, will come to retail soon.
+AMD has made its new eight-core 16-thread Ryzen 5000 "Cezanne" APUs available to OEMs and SIs for pre-built systems, but you can't buy them at retail yet.
+However, there is good news - the Cezanne APUs come to retail in August 2021.

 Neither vendor offers integrated graphics units (iGPU) with their HEDT chips.
 Still, even though Intel sells its graphics-less F-Series chips for a discount, it holds the advantage of having a graphics option across the full breadth of its mainstream product stack.

 Winner: AMD.
-When you compare AMD vs Intel CPU specifications, you can see that AMD offers more cores and/or threads at every price point, more cache, support for faster memory, and PCIe 4.0 for the mid-range and high end.
-From the top of the HEDT market to the high-end, mid-range, and low-end sectors, AMD has a capable Ryzen processor that offers more value than comparable Intel models.
+When you compare AMD vs Intel CPU specifications, you can see that AMD offers options with more cores and/or threads, more cache, and robust PCIe 4.0 support for the mid-range and high end.
+From the top of the HEDT market to the high-end and mid-range, AMD has a capable Ryzen processor that offers more value than comparable Intel models.
+Conversely, Intel now rules the budget segment, but we could see that change with the arrival of AMD's potent APUs in the coming months.

 AMD vs Intel CPU Power Consumption and Heat